 Comprehensive Plan 101

-Everett’s comprehensive plan is our "road map" to the community's vision for the next 20 years and helps guide how Everett will grow, look and operate in the future.
+Everett’s comprehensive plan is our "road map" to the community's vision for the next 20 years and helps guide how Everett will grow, look, and operate.

 Everett is the largest city in Snohomish County and as our community continues to grow, it is vital that we responsibly plan for that growth.
-The comprehensive plan guides public policy to accommodate future population, housing and job growth and plans for the future of many of the things contribute to quality of life in Everett: parks, housing, economic development, environmental sustainability, transportation and utilities.
+The comprehensive plan guides public policy to accommodate the future population, housing, and job growth and plans for the future of many of the things that contribute to the quality of life in Everett: parks, housing, economic development, environmental sustainability, transportation, and utilities.

-In order to stay current and useful, and as required by state’s Growth Management Act, we update the plan periodically as required by state law.
-Community members play an important role in this work so the plan reflects the vision, needs and goals of our community’s residents, businesses and partner agencies.
+To stay current and useful, and as required by the state’s Growth Management Act, we update the plan periodically as required by state law.
+Community members play an important role in this work so the plan reflects the vision, needs, and goals of our community’s residents, businesses, and partner agencies.

 In addition to community’s vision for Everett, the plan includes goals, policies and objectives to guide thoughtful growth and development, and a plan for infrastructure and other public facilities and services.
 This includes:

 - How land is used for housing, economic activity, transportation systems, utilities, parks, environmental justice, and environmental sustainability